hoiast/marvelmind.js/README.md

 ### Server version

 > - Verify the USB Serial port address used in your OS.
-This address my vary significantly on Windows, Linux and MacOS devices.
+This address may vary significantly on Windows, Linux and MacOS devices.
 Update it on the _portAddress_ argument.
 For example, if your USB port address is COM3:
 >
 > ```
 > let marvelmind = new Marvelmind({portAddress:'COM3'})